backand/docs/docs/apidocs/security.md

 For more information, see the [API Description](http://docs.backand.com/en/latest/apidocs/apidescription/index.html#sign-up).

+# SSO (Single Sign On)
+A common scenario in organization is that you have a central authentication service for all apps such as Active Directory.
+For this case Backand provides an override server side action.
+In this action you can perform your own authentication and return either "allow" or "deny" to override the Backand auth and provide a denied message, or "ignore" to ignore this action and use the Backand default authentication.
+This action is located in Security & Auth => Security Actions.

 # Remove user from the app
 There are two ways to remove a user from the application.
 You can permanently remove a user from the application by deleting a user from the Registered Users grid.
 This requires the user to register again if they wish to continue using your app.
 Alternatively, you can un-check the "approved" checkbox in the user's row on the Security & Auth --> Users page.
 This allows you to reinstate the user simply by re-checking the "approved" column.